SilverPhoenixx/goPaintReforged/README.md

 ## Refractored
 * Refractored by _SilverPhoenix
-* This plugin supports only 1.19.2 version because im too lazy, lmao
 * Added easy brush implementation api
 * Added biome brushes
 * Added more blocks you can use in brushes
-* Added better readability and performance (because of polymorphism)
+* Added better readability and performance
-* Currently no support for ExportedBrush with biomes
+* Currently no support for ExportedBrush
 ---

 goPaint is a plugin that's designed to simplify painting inside of Minecraft,